The Link System

 In short, when you link items together, use your imagination.
 Be creative, and you’ll remember anything that you need to with this memory technique.

 Now, it’s time to test yourself.
-Look at the following list for 60 seconds, then start then check to see if you can get them all in the correct order.
+Look at the following list for 60 seconds.
+Hide the list and try to write them all down.
+Check to see how well you did.